Embracelet Accessibility Report

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.

 Assistance With Controls: The game can automatically assist with aiming, steering, reloading, jumping, running etc. This reduces the challenge of certain aspects of play to remove barriers and make control of characters more accessible.

-If you want to play Embracelet, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play Embracelet, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Embracelet has 6 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 6 accessibility features for Reading in Embracelet which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 High Contrast Text: Text colour contrasts to the background or can be adjusted to be.
 The text in menus, instructions and other information is presented in high contrast with a solid background.

 Large Clear Subtitles: Subtitles are large and clear, at least 1/20 (46 pixels on 1080 screen) the height of the screen, or can be adjusted to be.
 Considered separately from the general text of the game, the subtitles are large, clear and of good contrast.